-New Hope party leader Gideon Sa’ar said Sunday that he would not agree to join a power-sharing government with Prime Minister Benjamin Netanyahu, whose Likud party he recently left to form his new faction.
+New Hope party leader Gideon Sa’ar says he will not agree to join a power-sharing government with Prime Minister Benjamin Netanyahu, whose Likud party he recently left to form the fledgling party.

 Sa’ar, a longtime internal rival of the premier, has previously vowed not to enter a government headed by Netanyahu.

-“I also won’t agree to a rotation [agreement] with Netanyahu,” he told Channel 12.
+“I also won’t agree to a rotation [agreement] with Netanyahu,” he tells Channel 12.

-Netanyahu has widely been accused of intentionally violating a power-sharing agreement with Defense Minister Benny Gantz by promising him the premiership after 1.5 years without any intention of keeping the promise.
-Support for Gantz and his Blue and White party has plummeted since he agreed to the deal with Netanyahu.
+Netanyahu has widely been accused of intentionally violating a power-sharing agreement with Benny Gantz, promising him the premiership after 1.5 years without any intention of keeping the promise.

-Sa’ar also said he views the chances of him forming a coalition together with the left-wing Meretz party as “unlikely,” highlighting obstacles faced by parties that oppose Netanyahu in bridging their differences to form a majority coalition.
+Sa’ar also says he views the chances of him forming a coalition together with the left-wing Meretz party as “unlikely.”